fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 ## Exercise scenario

 Suppose you're helping a non-profit company with a software project.
 You've decided to sharpen your object-oriented programming skills by creating a simple banking app.
-You have an initial version of the app that includes the following files:
+You've developed an initial version of the app that includes the following files:

 - BankCustomer.cs: The BankCustomer class includes fields for first name, last name, and customer ID.
 The class also includes constructors that initialize the fields.
 - BankAccount.cs: The BankAccount class includes fields for account number, balance, interest rate, account type, and customer ID.
 The class also includes constructors that initialize the fields.